 - One of the easiest (and best) ways to save on space is by including metrics.
 Fortunately, as an account manager, you shouldn’t have much trouble finding good numbers.

-- Include numbers and percentages relating to ROI, campaign results, quotas and sales targets you achieved, the total number of clients/colleagues you assisted, number of events attended each year, or how much revenue you generated.
+- Include numbers and percentages relating to ROI, campaign results, quotas and sales targets you met, the total number of clients/colleagues you assisted, number of events attended annually, or how much revenue you generated.

 Why this CV works